asas-lab/tahdhib/README.md

 4. Fix spelling mistakes since most of dictation errors are in these areas, especially social media data.

-**Problem:** an issue will rise using this deep normalization, a model trained on it might not correctly generate text with the appropriate use of variations.
+**Problem:** an issue will arise using this deep normalization, a model trained on it might not correctly generate text with the appropriate use of variations.

 **Solution:** do multiple model training phases, initially training a model on highly normalized data and then introducing less normalized or unnormalized data in a later phase.